MariSchn/ETH-Algorithms-Lab-2024/Week_10/Asterix_and_the_Tour_of_Gaul/README.md

 ### Optimized Algorithm

-This insight leads to a powerful pre-processing step before building the graph:
+This insight leads to a pre-processing step before building the graph:
 1.  **Group Items**: Instead of processing items one by one, we first group all available items by their pickup and drop-off stops $(a, b)$.
 A 3D vector or a map can be used for this.
 2.  **Filter by Bottleneck Capacity**: For each pair of stops $(a, b)$ that has items associated with it:
-    a.
-Calculate the bottleneck capacity $c'_{ab} = \min_{i=a}^{b-1} \{c_i\}$.
+    1. Calculate the bottleneck capacity $c'_{ab} = \min_{i=a}^{b-1} \{c_i\}$.
-    b.
-If the number of items for this $(a, b)$ pair exceeds $c'_{ab}$, sort them by significance in descending order.
+    2. If the number of items for this $(a, b)$ pair exceeds $c'_{ab}$, sort them by significance in descending order.
-    c.
-Select only the top $c'_{ab}$ items with the highest significance.
+    3. Select only the top $c'_{ab}$ items with the highest significance.
 Discard the others as they could never be chosen in an optimal solution.
-3.  **Build Graph**: Construct the same min-cost max-flow graph as in the first solution, but **only add item edges for the filtered, high-significance items**.
+3.  **Build Graph**: Construct the same Max Flow Min Cost graph as in the first solution, but **only add item edges for the filtered, high-significance items**.

 This optimization dramatically reduces the number of edges in the graph, especially when $m$ is large and the capacities $c_i$ are small.
-The resulting smaller graph can be solved much more quickly by the min-cost flow algorithm, allowing it to pass all test sets within the time limit.
+The resulting smaller graph can be solved much more quickly by the Max Flow Min Cost algorithm, allowing it to pass all test sets within the time limit.

-**Code**
+### Code
 ```cpp
 // ===== STD INCLUDES =====
 #include <iostream>